 Note: To learn about the incident itself, see the section ‘Hacking Incident: Information & Misinformation‘ below.

 I witnessed the power of multi-participant video conferencing that is commonplace these days thanks to Google Hangouts.
 Back in 2009, I wrote an article about the benefits of using real-time textual group chat during incident management and emergency situations.
 All the lessons mentioned in that article were yet again reinforced to me during this incident.
 I suggest reading that article to review the real-time communications recommendations in it.

-Matthew Prince, CEO of CloudFlare summed it up well at the end of his blog post:
+My friend Matthew Prince, CEO of CloudFlare summed it up well at the end of his blog post: